Shopee Seller Fees 2026: How Much Does Shopee Take?

 Let’s apply this formula to a couple of real-world scenarios to see how your seller type and program choices change the final numbers.

-Imagine you’re a new non-Mall seller in Singapore, selling a pair of wireless earbuds for S$80.
-To boost your new shop, you’ve joined the Coins Cashback Programme.
-A customer buys your earbuds and applies one of your S$5 seller-funded shop vouchers at checkout.
+Imagine you’re an established non-Mall seller in Singapore, selling a hoodie for S$80.
+You’ve joined the Promo Xtra Programme for lower commission and extra reach.
+A customer buys your hoodie and applies one of your S$5 seller-funded shop vouchers at checkout.

 Here’s how the fees stack up: